aiidateam/aiida-core/docs/source/developer_guide/devel_tutorial/code_plugin_int_sum.rst

   contains all the methods to run on a remote scheduler, get the calculation state, copy files remotely and retrieve them, ...

-The kind of parameters that the input plugin expect is defined by the following code snippet::
+The parameters that the input plugin expects are defined by the following code snippet::

     retdict.update({